Arthur, Illinois: Amish community

-The village of Arthur characterizes itself on its website as an Amish-friendly community, with more than 4,000 "Plain People" living in the town and surrounding rural townships.
-The Amish settlement near Arthur was founded in 1864 and had 30 church districts with about 150 people per district in 2013.
+The village of Arthur characterizes itself on its website as an Amish-friendly community, with more than 4,000 "Plain People" living in the region centered on the village.
+The Amish settlement near Arthur was founded in 1864 and by 2013 had 30 church districts with about 150 people per district.

-Arthur community was the 8th largest Amish settlement in the world with 4,410, as of 2017.
+The Arthur community was the eighth largest Amish settlement in the world, with 4,410 as of 2017.

 Education

-In July 2012, Arthur's longtime school district consolidated with the much smaller school district in nearby Lovington, Illinois.
+In July 2012, Arthur's longtime school district consolidated with the much smaller school district in nearby Lovington.
 High school students from both towns attend school in Arthur, while grade schools are maintained in both towns.
 The two schools have shared a football team for many years.
 In August 2014, the Atwood Hammond school district consolidated with Arthur Lovington, with the school name being changed to ALAH High School.